 Some people order items online impulsively with the click of a button.
 By grouping products together, rather than ordering them individually, items can travel in one box instead of many.
 Ecommerce merchants can offer bulk discounts and kits, use the proper sized box, and try other methods to reduce the amount of packing materials used.

 The greater the distance a package travels, the greater the toll on the environment.
 One way to reduce miles in transit is by storing inventory closer to your customers.
 You can also encourage customers to plan for their deliveries with free tools like UPS My Choice.
 Knowing when to expect deliveries prevents redeliveries, and thus, a larger carbon footprint.
 Additionally, more trips occur each time a customer sends a product back.

-To reduce the likelihood of ecommerce returns and exchanges, retailers can optimize their website to include customer reviews, high-quality photos, and thorough product descriptions.
+To reduce the likelihood of ecommerce returns and exchanges, retailers can optimise their website to include customer reviews, high-quality photos, and thorough product descriptions.

 Talk to ShipBob.
-We’re a fulfillment company with warehouses near your customers and integrated technology to offer streamlined, affordable, and fast deliveries.
-Get in touch below to speak with a fulfillment expert and request pricing.
+We’re a fulfilment company with warehouses near your customers and integrated technology to offer streamlined, affordable, and fast deliveries.
+Get in touch below to speak with a fulfilment expert and request pricing.